MateuszKubuszok/GameTheoryTools/README.md

 use of GNU Multiple Precision library, and several of Boost libraries.
 These tools should be available in the user's environment for a program to compile.

-Compilations and dependencies are manged by a SCons tool.
+Compilations and dependencies are managed by a SCons tool.
 As such Python and SCons installations are also required.

 GTL parser uses Flex and Bison tools to build `.cpp` files.